gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-09-22-problems-with-generic-code.md

 **Note**: Many developers and teams don't write unit tests.
 If you're one of them, I strongly recommend you start.
 They make future maintenance easier and provide feedback on your design.

 If you write tests regularly, you'll see that this class is hard to test.
 The reason is simple - it has a lot of generic behavior, making it difficult to identify all the combinations you need to test.
-From my mast experience, **if a class is hard to test, it likely needs refactoring**.
+From my past experience, **if a class is hard to test, it likely needs refactoring**.

 I still see developers writing generic code for production projects.
 This isn't necessarily a problem, as they are on the same learning journey I once experienced.
 When I encounter this, I take the time to discuss it with them.
 I emphasize the importance of writing specific, maintainable code.
 I share my experiences and lessons learned over the years.